This week, as I was preparing our Grab and Go Planner and Get Out weekend event guides, I noticed something.

 One such event, sponsored by The Clothing Cove in downtown Milford tonight, crosses community lines.
-It's a prom fashion show fundraiser featured in Get Out this week.
+It's a fundraiser featured in this week.
 Rachel Horsley, store manager, explained, "The fashion show is to support the senior all-night party."
 Models are Hartland High School seniors.
 These "students get to have fun while supporting local businesses.

 "Basically, we did it to support other businesses in town while supporting a local school," Horsley added.

 Events kick off with a preshow, including refreshments at The Clothing Cove at 6 p.m.; at 8 p.m., the fashion show itself takes place across and down the street and in the loft at Amber Lights Photography.
 The Clothing Cove's dresses are featured; Gina's Bridal is supplying the tuxes.

 Cost to attend is $5; limited tickets are available, so advance purchase is suggested; call The Clothing Cove at 866-685-2500.

 Red Wings Alumni Hockey Night

 Down the road a bit, in the Brighton Area, is the scene of a Red Wings Alumni and The Well Church All-Stars Hockey Benefit supporting the Promise Village Home for Children in Davison and Shop With a Cop of Livingston County.
 The game takes place at 4 p.m.
 Saturday.

 Scott DesAutel of Hartland, a member of the church, said "it's a very fun day."
 Tickets are on sale for $10 general admission, even at the door.
 The VIP tickets, priced at $25, which include a meet and greet meal and dinner with the Red Wings Alumni, are going fast.
 There are only about 30 left.
 He expects the VIP tickets will sell out.
 Purchase tickets at www.thewellmi.com or call DesAutel at 248-515-3864.